yentim0519/nccu-gpa-calculator/README.md

 ```
 pip install pipenv
 ```
-Go to the directory you clone and run the command below
+Go to the directory you clone and run the command from below.
 ```
 pipenv install // install the package in requirement.txt in your virtual enviornment
-python3 application.py // 運行此flask專案，並去CLI裡給你的網址即可看到正在運行的網站
+python3 application.py //
 ```
+If you are not a student from NCCU, you can play around the website with the file "test_trascript" in this repository.

 ## Tech Stack

-* [Flask](https://flask.palletsprojects.com/en/1.1.x/) - a micro web framework written in Python
+* [Flask](https://flask.palletsprojects.com/en/1.1.x/) - a micro web framework written in Python.
 * [Heroku](https://www.heroku.com) - a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

 ## Contributor